Belladonna of Sadness (album): Critical reception

 Belladonna of Sadness was released to mostly positive reviews.
 Paste praised Savior's singing, comparing her style to Françoise Hardy and Lana Del Rey.
+Writing for AllMusic, Rob Wacey praised Savior's vocals and deemed it an "impressive debut," noting that the album's "echoing psychedelic strings and guitars gradually mesh together into a wonderful cacophony of noise, building toward a magnificently executed crescendo for the album’s curtain call."

-There were mixed reviews from The Guardian, writing that the album made Savior sound more "like an imitation, than the real thing." and from Pitchfork, writing "Instead of a debut album that flaunts the dynamism of a new artist, the result is an album that barely even feels like one—or, at the very least, only vaguely resembles a collaborative effort that casts Savior as the hostess of Turner’s discount ideas."
+There were mixed reviews from The Guardian, writing that the album made Savior sound more "like an imitation, than the real thing," and from Pitchfork critic Hilary Hughes, who wrote: "Instead of a debut album that flaunts the dynamism of a new artist, the result is an album that barely even feels like one—or, at the very least, only vaguely resembles a collaborative effort that casts Savior as the hostess of Turner's discount ideas."

+Retrospective commentary

+In 2018, Alex Turner claimed that the use of a TASCAM 388 8-track, to record Savior's album demos, helped him put together his own demos for Arctic Monkeys's sixth studio album Tranquility Base Hotel & Casino (2018).
+In 2023, producer James Ford claimed Belladonna of Sadness was the most underrated record he had been a part of, adding, "I remember really enjoying making that and thinking it sounded great, [...]
+There's lots of ones that you think are gonna do great but don't."